 As Christians, we all love the cross of Jesus Christ and we love the shedding of his blood on the cross.
-We also shed our crocodile tears to be a part with our congregation.
-We hope that our sins are taken care of his cross and his blood.
+We also shed our crocodile tears to be a part of our congregation.
+We hope that our sins are taken care of by his cross and his blood.
 And we are so relieved.
-But, if we look at the scriptures, we feel that it may not be the case.
-If we suffer with Jesus or for Jesus Christ, may rule with him.
+But, if we look at the Scriptures, we feel that it may not be the case.
+If we suffer with Jesus or for Jesus Christ, we may rule with him.
 But, we don't want to rule with him.
 We want to get to heaven and roam around just because of the cross of Jesus Christ, not because that we suffer.
 What is wrong with that?
-Nothing wrong with this logic.
-It is good common sense and it seems good wisdom.
+Nothing is wrong with this logic.
+It is good common sense and it seems like good wisdom.
 But, 1 Corinthians 1:20 says, "... hath not God made foolish the wisdom of this world?"
 In several places Jesus Christ tells us to follow him with our cross, but not to escape our cross because he was on the cross.
 Luke 9:22 says, “Son of man must suffer many things, and be rejected of the elders and chief priests and scribes, and be slain, and be raised the third day.
 23 And he said to them all, If any man will come after me, let him deny himself, and take up his cross daily, and follow me.
 24 For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it.”
 It shows that our cross is inevitable for our eternal life.
-We wish that his cross could be proxy for our cross.
+We wish that his cross could be a proxy for our cross.
 But, his cross is the actual wood cross, but our crosses are invisible that will mortify the sins of our body.
 Our eternal life is through our cross.
-For a detail lesson, please click on this link: "Cross of Christians."
+For a detailed lesson, please click on this link: "Cross of Christians."
 Thank you.

 God Bless You